gnecochea/naive-bayes-civilization-app/README.md

 - Alfred Chen

 # Problem Statement
-- The problem we are trying to solve is to use Naive Bayes Prediction to predict a feature out of seven features we track for approximately 400 civilizations.
+- The problem we are trying to solve is to use Naive Bayes Prediction to predict any feature out of seven features we track for approximately 400 civilizations.

 # Approach and Description of the Software
 ## Polities